 Phase 2: Federal Election

-Furthermore, the states and localities also organize their own elections to select candidates for their own governments, such as the gubernatorial, secretary of state, and attorney general elections at the state level, or mayoral elections at the local level.
+Additionally, states and localities will conduct their own elections to select candidates for various offices, including gubernatorial, secretary of state, and attorney general elections at the state level, as well as mayoral elections at the local level.

-The results will be determined at the 118th United States Congress, expected on 1/3/2023.
-The election results will determine the dominance of the Democratic Party or the Republican Party in enacting and implementing policies going forward.
-The impact and forecasts of the 2022 midterm elections will be discussed in the next part of the article.
+The results will be determined in the next session of the United States Congress.
+These election outcomes will influence whether the Democratic Party or the Republican Party dominates in enacting and implementing policies moving forward.

 4. Some Important Events That Happened During the U.S. General Elections 2024